-ITEM BEST PRACTICE RECOMMENDATION COMMENT ฑ่ Promote ethical and responsible decision-making ю.
-1. Establish a code of conduct as to: the practices necessary to maintain confidence in the Company's integrity; the practices necessary to take into account legal obligations and the reasonable expectations or their stakeholders; and the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
+ITEM BEST PRACTICE RECOMMENDATION COMMENT 3.
+Promote ethical and responsible decision-making 3.1 Establish a code of conduct as to: the practices necessary to maintain confidence in the Company's integrity; the practices necessary to take into account legal obligations and the reasonable expectations or their stakeholders; and the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
 The Company's Corporate Governance policies include a Corporate Code of Conduct, which provides a framework for decisions and actions in relation to ethical conduct in employment.
 A copy of this policy is available on the Company's website.
 3.2 Establish a policy concerning trading in Company securities by Directors, Senior Officers and Employees.
 The Company's Corporate Governance policies include a Share Trading Policy for buying and selling securities in the Company.
-A copy of this policy is available on the Company's website. ς. α Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress towards achieving them.
-The Company will proactively monitor Company performance in meeting its diversity standards and policies by: the Board establishing, and reviewing on an annual basis, measurable objectives for achieving improvement in the diversity mix of the workforce and particularly gender diversity; recruiting and managing on the basis of an individual's competence and performance; recruiting and managing on the basis of an individual's competence and performance; eretaing a culture that empowers and rewards people to act in accordance with the policy; appreciating and respecting the unique attributes that each individual brings to the workplace; fostering an inclusive and supportive culture to enable people to develop to their full potential; ensuring we have clear reporting processes in place; taking action to prevent and stop discrimination, bullying and harassment; and actively monitoring recruitment, promotions and turnover and communicating statistics.
+A copy of this policy is available on the Company's website.
+3.3 Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress The Company will proactively monitor Company performance in meeting its diversity standards and policies by: towards achieving them. the Board establishing, and reviewing on an annual basis, measurable objectives for achieving improvement in the diversity mix of the workforce and particularly gender diversity; recruiting and managing on the basis of an individual's competence and performance; creating a culture that empowers and rewards people to act in accordance with the policy; appreciating and respecting the unique attributes that each individual brings to the workplace; fostering an inclusive and supportive culture to enable people to develop to their full potential; ensuring we have clear reporting processes in place; promoting diversity through our actions and interactions; taking action to prevent and stop discrimination, bullying and harassment; and actively monitoring recruitment, promotions and turnover and communicating statistics.
+The Company will continue to up hold the Diversity Policy where and when appropriate.